Bengali-Beginner-Greetings & Introduction

 Introduction

 Welcome to Lesson 3!
 In this lesson, you will learn how to greet others and introduce yourself in Bengali.
 Greetings are an essential part of any conversation and are often the first step in connecting with others.
+Then, we will learn our first grammar topic: how to express locations in Bengali.
 By the end of this lesson, you’ll be able to confidently say hello, ask how someone is doing, ask for someone’s name, inquire about their origin, and respond appropriately.

 • Hello